wjb19/arxiv_mining/README.md

 iv) the input bounding box region extracted from the page, and lastly

-v) an image showing the fit produced by the simple-scatter-plot API method eg., the locations whose index value corresponds to the position of the corresponding x-y values in the output JSON
+v) an image showing the fit produced by the simple-scatter-plot API method eg., the locations whose index value corresponds to the position of the corresponding x-y values in the output JSON.

-one such element of result.json looks like:
+One such element of result.json looks like:

 {
 "url":"http://arxiv.org/abs/astro-ph/0001003",